Rhetoric: As a course of study

+The writing classroom, which includes fields of rhetoric and of composition studies, aims to prepare students for participation in public life.
+A broad understanding of rhetoric is needed to engage meaningfully in society.
+Scholars, however, have criticized the composition classroom for its inability to develop rhetorical skills in students.
+Sharon Crowley contends that the current-traditional rhetorical approach, common in many schools today, has oversimplified the writing process, reducing the composition classroom to a "series of exercises wherein students simply demonstrate their mastery of textbook trivia".
+Many curricula also center on win-oriented argumentation, which can limit the development of critical thinking by encouraging students to defend predetermined positions rather than engage with the complexities of an issue.
+These criticisms reflect a broader concern that rhetorical education has been neglected in favor of prescriptive instruction.
+In response, scholars have called for changes to rhetoric and composition pedagogy, including expanding writing programs to incorporate multimodal forms of rhetoric that help students understand forms of rhetorical production outside of written works.

 Another area of rhetoric is the study of cultural rhetorics, which is the communication that occurs between cultures and the study of the way members of a culture communicate with each other.
 These ideas can then be studied and understood by other cultures, in order to bridge gaps in modes of communication and help different cultures communicate effectively with each other.
 James Zappen defines cultural rhetorics as the idea that rhetoric is concerned with negotiation and listening, not persuasion, which differs from ancient definitions.
 Some ancient rhetoric was disparaged because its persuasive techniques could be used to teach falsehoods.
 Communication as studied in cultural rhetorics is focused on listening and negotiation, and has little to do with persuasion.
 Cultural rhetoric is not a singular definition or any one thing, but instead an approach to rhetoric that highlights the connection of culture and rhetoric.
-The article “Interfacing Cultural Rhetorics: A History and a Call” argues that culture and rhetoric should not be viewed only individually, as they often overlap.
+The article "Interfacing Cultural Rhetorics: A History and a Call" argues that culture and rhetoric should not be viewed only individually, as they often overlap.
 Culture can be studied both as a process and as a context, while rhetoric highlights how these cultural processes and contexts are expressed and negotiated.
 An important theme from the article is that cultural rhetorics emphasized listening and negotiating.
-Bacon’s analysis of coming out narratives highlights how rhetorics are not simply for persuasion, but can help create meaning and “write new bodies into existence”.
+Bacon’s analysis of coming out narratives highlights how rhetorics are not simply for persuasion, but can help create meaning and "write new bodies into existence".
 Indigenous rhetoricians, including Malea Powell and Angela Haas, emphasize the importance of place, story, and relationships in cultural rhetorics, highlighting their decolonial nature.